Ne00n/statibus/README.md

 QuickSetup:

-Beforehand make sure you have a working mailserver running otherwise you need to enable the accounts by hand.<br />
-Also you need curl + mtr installed on all machines.

 1. Get a rqlite instance up and running
 2. Rename configs/config.example.php to configs/config.php, you may edit it
 2. To Initialize the databse run: